 Penn State Extension offers a number of publications on specific direct marketing outlets.
 These include: Agricultural Alternatives: Community Supported Agriculture and Agricultural Alternatives: Developing a Roadside Farm Market.
 Additional publications on market outlets, including CSA's, Cooperatives, and Farmers' Markets can be found here.
 The Agricultural Marketing Service (AMS) provides news, information, and guidelines for starting your own Farmers' Markets.
-AMS also tool for finding farmers' markets in your area Farmers' Market Search
+AMS also has a tool for finding farmers' markets in your area with their Farmers' Market Search.

 Fruit and vegetable growers face additional challenges when direct marketing due to post harvest handling issues and product suitability for fresh market vs. processing.
 The publication, Agricultural Alternatives: Fruit and Vegetable Marketing for Small-scale and Part-time Growers, provides a thorough overview of direct marketing focused on issues relevant to these growers.

 Advertising, is a useful promotional tool and one that most are familiar with.
 The Center for Profitable Agriculture with University of Tennessee Extension has an introductory publication, Advertising 101, that provides an overview of the different advertising media the can used as well as some tips on developing advertisements.